-It almost goes without saying: dinnertime is one of the best parts of any backpacking trip.
+It almost goes without saying: Dinnertime is one of the best parts of any backpacking trip.
 There’s just nothing quite like warm, filling food after a long day on the trail.
-In choosing the best backpacking meals of 2024, we focus on taste, nutritional value, packability, preparation time, and cleanup.
+We've been eating our way through the market to bring you our favorites since 2020, and in choosing the 19 best backpacking meals of 2024, we put an emphasis on taste, nutritional value, packability, preparation time, and cleanup.
 In addition, weight, calories, and price certainly matter to most backpackers, so we calculated handy “calories per ounce” and "calories per dollar" specs for each.
-For more background information on choosing the right meal, see our comparison table and buying advice below the picks.
-To complete your mealtime toolkit, see our article on the best backpacking stoves.
+For more background information, see our comparison table and buying advice below the picks.

 Our Team's Backpacking Meal Picks